rrcobb/blog/src/pages/posts/2018-10-22-yak-shave-gem-install-issue.md

 `n` indeed.
 This just can't be it!
 I'm desperate, but I'm not _that_ desperate...yet.

-Wait just a minute - SSL certificates and switching from `https` to `http` are two heads of the same bug-hydra!
+Now wait just one minute.
+SSL certificates and switching from `https` to `http` are two heads of the same bug-hydra!
 If the problem is that my SSL certificates are wrong, I should just fix them, not switch to an insecure version of rubygems.org.

 ```
 $ rvm osx-ssl-certs update all
 ```

-Okay... no joy.
+Okay... still no joy.
 Well, the bundler docs have a detailed guide on [How to troubleshoot RubyGems and Bundler TLS/SSL Issues](https://bundler.io/v1.16/guides/rubygems_tls_ssl_troubleshooting_guide.html#automated-ssl-check).
 Maybe I'll just follow the steps in the guide!

 First, the automated SSL checker script (cool!)